interviewnotes/interviewnotes.github.io/system-design/tiny-url.md

   * may not work if multiple services perform step 3 with the same random string.

 #### Hashing
-1. Hash the longUrl using a hashing function, such as MD5 (which produces 128-bit hash), from the hash value, get first 42 bits
+1. Hash the longUrl using a hashing function, such as MD5 (which produces 128-bit hash).
+From the hash value, get first 42 bits
-2. Follow step 2 and 3 from the Random generation approach
+2. Follow step 2 and 3 from the Random approach

-Pros: compared to Random generation approach, this will return the same value for the same longUrl
+Pros: compared to Random  approach, this will return the same value for the same longUrl
 Cons: same as 1st